 Please contact the Radiation Safety Office for the training schedule.
 The office has a slideshow presentation to review general radiation training information.

-Please submit all applications the Radiation Safety Office for consideration.
+Please submit all applications to the Radiation Safety Office for consideration.
+Bring applications to ETAS 329, or FAX them to 501-569-8039.
 Applications will be reviewed by Radiation Safety Officers, who will then meet with consultants.
 Finally, a meeting will be held with the prospective users and the Radiation Safety Officers.

-Application for Radionuclide Safety Training (Must accompany Use of Radionuclide form)
+Application for Radionuclide Safety Training (This must accompany Use of Radionuclide form.)